 Let’s dive deep into this exciting world of musical instruments and see the ingenuity of human creativity.

 But before we begin, here’s a video playlist of each instrument mentioned below in the order of their mentioning.
 Easy for you to pick your favorite, and see and hear them in action.
 This article can also be used for early childhood education and in NSW public schools.
-Please bookmark this page as I add new musical instruments weekly.
+Please bookmark this page as I add new musical instruments regularly.

 A Video Playlist of the instruments